unhammer/ihp/UPGRADE.md

         <meta name="viewport" content="width=device-width, initial-scale=1, shrink-to-fit=no"/>
     ```

-    **Note**: The behavior of page transitions remains the same.
-IHP now uses Turbo (successor to Turbolinks) for faster page navigation while maintaining backward compatibility.
+There are no longer any `turbolinks:load` events; IHP now emits the `ihp:load` event after `turbo:load` and `DOMContentLoaded`.

-In your app.js, you should also make the following change:
+In your app.js, you should make the following change:

     ```diff
     -$(document).on('ready turbolinks:load', function () {
     +document.addEventListener('ihp:load', function () {
     ```

-And change any `data-turbolinks-preload` attribute in your HSX / HTML elements to `data-turbo-preload`.
+And in your HSX / HTML elements, you need to change some attributes:

+* Instead of `data-turbolinks-preload`, use `data-turbo-preload`
+* Instead of `data-disable-javascript-submission="true"`, use `data-turbo="false"`
+* If you used `<a data-turbolinks="false" href=…>` for download links, change that to simply `<a download href=…>`

+You may want to grep your source code for any mention of `turbolinks` in case you were using other Turbolinks features (many of these have corresponding features named `turbo`, compare https://github.com/turbolinks/turbolinks and https://turbo.hotwired.dev/reference/attributes).

+**Important**: Turbo expects non-GET requests (e.g. `POST`, `DELETE`) to [respond with a 303 redirect](https://turbo.hotwired.dev/handbook/drive#redirecting-after-a-form-submission) – this is to stay as close as possible to standard browser behavior on such requests.

+If you have actions that respond with a non-redirecting HTML body (like `render EditView`) to `POST`/`DELETE`, you may need to either:

+- Change the action to respond with a `redirectTo` after success, or
+- Mark the corresponding forms/links with `data-turbo="false"` to fall back to a full page load.

 # Upgrade to 1.4.0 from 1.3.0